 When we started looking at the Philippines we quickly became fatigued with which island out of 7000 we should choose as our main base.
 There was tons of information online, but it wasn’t until we found Lost LeBlanc that everything became very clear.

-He introduced us to Siargao Island (which we didn’t even know existed), making this little gem one of our most favourite places in the world.
+He introduced us to Siargao Island (which we didn’t even know existed), making this little gem one of our most favorite places in the world.
 By choosing to follow a great vlogger who provides the right type of information, we had all the tips and knowledge for what to expect.

 Finding a valuable influencer can be a challenge, but once you’ve located great content on YouTube, check out their profile to see what other goodies they have in store.